Russia's Olympic ban strengthens Putin's re-election hand

 “What haven’t we been forced to suffer from our ‘partners’ in the course of our history,” she wrote.
 “But they just can’t bring us down.
 Not via a world war, the collapse of the Soviet Union or sanctions ...
 We soak it up and survive.”

-Additional reporting by Reuters TV, Editing by Timothy Heritage
+Additional reporting by Reuters TV; Editing by Tim Heritage and Giles Elgood